All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 In males, testosterone stimulates development of secondary sex characteristics, including enlargement of the penis, growth of body hair, muscle development, and a deepening voice.
 It is present in large amounts in males during puberty and in adult males to regulate the sex drive and maintain muscle mass.
 In women, testosterone is converted to estradiol, the main sex hormone in females.

-In many cases, measurement of total testosterone provides the doctor with adequate information.
+In many cases, measurement of total testosterone provides a healthcare practitioner with adequate information.
 However, in certain cases, for example when the level of SHBG is abnormal, a test for free or bioavailable testosterone may be performed as it may more accurately reflect the presence of a medical condition.
+(For more, see Common Questions #4.)

 How is the sample collected for testing?